AmanYadav007/QuickSideTool/README.md

    python app.py
    ```

-The backend will run on `http://localhost:4000`
+The backend is hosted on `https://quicksidetoolbackend.onrender.com`

 ## 🏗️ Technology Stack